vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 Fireside almost completed their mission, until one of them lost their house in a fire.
 Most of them left after convincing themselves that it was targeted and intentional.
 Still, they managed on their own.
 Five buildings left, only one night to do it.
 Except, for one hitch.
 Someone just tried to burn down Ezra's house.

+## The Black Company
- in the shape of a pentagram.
+Burn down buildings in the shape of a pentagram.
 The Company is trying to experiment.
 Trying to create rifts.
 A buyer and investor (Reginald) wants a piece of that pie.
 "God or Satan, either will do."
 So, The Company is pulling a Hail Mary from the playbook.
 The Black Company's trying to do something *big*.
 But first, they need their actors and props in place.
 Fireside is a group of arsonists tasked to burn down multiple local businesses by The Black Company.
 That way, The Company can install their own storefronts there, or maybe even reimburse and rebuild the old stores.
 Each target is a point that when connected together on a map, it reveals a symbol: a pentagram.

-### Ezra
-Ezra owes The Black Company money.
-He has to burn these places down *or else*.
-### Luca
-### Damon
-### Joe
-### Angel
+## Nemesis
 # Cold Open
 "Today, we mourn the loss of two police officers."
 You see two men standing next to each other from an image of a group photo.
 One grins brightly, with dark hair swept to the side, hanging past their temple.
 The other man beside him, bald with even darker skin, smirks with an arm around his shoulder.
 "Detective Daz Lemon and Steven Lace lost their lives six days ago to a firebomb, left behind from yet another attack from the notorious Fireside group-" The camera cuts to a framed picture, the same one on the television screen, standing proudly on a living room cabinet. "-which took the home and nearly the lives of the Quijada family."